pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 Version 3 of the pact specification changes the format of pact files in the following ways:

-* Query parameters are stored in a map form and are un-encoded (see #66 and #97 for information on what this can cause).
+* Query parameters are stored in a map form and are un-encoded (see [#66](https://github.com/DiUS/pact-jvm/issues/66) and [#97](https://github.com/DiUS/pact-jvm/issues/97) for information on what this can cause).
+* Introduces a new message pact format for testing interactions via a message queue.

 ## Generating V3 spec pact files (3.1.0+, 2.3.0+)